Protecting information in a parametrically driven hybrid quantum system: Dynamics in the semiclassical regime

-The figure shows that for $r=0$, the average photon number quickly decoheres with time due to the inhomogeneity in the spin ensemble (other sources of dissipation have been ignored).
-However, these excitations are sustained for higher values of $r$; thus, boosting the parametric drive leads to a reduced decay rate and a longer lifetime for the photon.
-Now, the rate at which the cavity excitation $n(t)$ is decohering can be captured by fitting the peaks of the Rabi oscillations using the relation, $n(t) = n(0) e^{-\zeta \omega_0 t}$, where $\zeta$ is a dimensionless quantity, and $\omega_0=10$ MHz is a reference frequency.
-So, higher $\zeta$ implies faster decoherence of the photonic excitations in the hybrid quantum system.
-Figure~\ref{fig:semi}(b) shows the variation of the rate of decay $\zeta$ as a function of squeezing parameter $r$, for spin ensembles of different values of width $\delta$.
+The figure shows that for $r=0$, the average photon number quickly decoheres with time due to the inhomogeneity in the spin-ensemble (other sources of dissipation {are negligible} at this point).
+However, these excitations are sustained for higher values of $r$, which shows that boosting the parametric drive leads to a reduced decay rate and a longer lifetime for the photon.
+The rate $\Gamma_{n}$ at which the cavity excitation $n(t)$ is decohering can be captured by fitting the peaks of the Rabi oscillations using the relation, $n(t) = n(0) e^{-\Gamma_{n} t}$.
+So, higher $\Gamma_{n}$ implies faster decoherence of the photonic excitations in the hybrid quantum system.
+Figure~\ref{fig:semi}(b) shows the variation of the rate of decay $\Gamma_{n}$ as a function of squeezing parameter $r$, for spin-ensembles of different width $\delta$.
 The plots clearly show that loss of excitation and decoherence in the system is more severe for ensembles with more inhomogeneity (larger width $\delta$).
-Importantly, parametric drives of increasing intensities, which give us higher values of $r$, are able to reduce the decay rate $\zeta$ successfully even for significantly broadened spin ensembles, thus giving an effective ``cavity protection.''
+Importantly, parametric drives of increasing intensities, which give us higher values of $r$, are able to reduce the decay rate $\Gamma_{n}$ successfully even for significantly broadened spin-ensembles, thus giving an overall ``cavity protection'' effect.
 In fact, the protection is also observed when the inhomogeneity is larger than the effective coupling, i.e., $\delta > \Omega$, albeit in the absence of any other dissipation in the system.

+To better understand the cavity protection effect, the net loss or decay in the system needs to be estimated.
+This includes losses due to inhomogeneous broadening and losses in the system such as photon decay $\kappa$, spin decay $\gamma_h$ and dephasing $\gamma_p$.
+In the semiclassical regime, for large $N$ and $\kappa,\gamma_h,\gamma_p \ll \tilde{\Omega}$, the average photon number in the cavity decays with the rate~\cite{Diniz2011},

+where $\rho(\tilde\Omega)\sim 2^{-\tilde\Omega^2/\delta^2}/\delta$, is the Gaussian spectral density of atoms or spins in the ensemble, with width $\delta$.
+The term $\rho(\tilde\Omega)\tilde{\Omega}^2$ governs the decoherence induced by inhomogeneous broadening, where $\tilde{\Omega} = \Omega \cosh{(r)}$ is the effective coupling strength in the squeezed frame.
+For a fixed width $\delta$, the cavity protection effect is directly related to $\tilde{\Omega}$, which is a function of the squeezing parameter $r$.
+For $\tilde{\Omega} \gg \delta$, there is a protective energy gap between the superradiant and the subradiant spin-wave modes, which does not allow inhomogeneity to induce decoherence in the system~\cite{Kurucz2011}.
+As a result, by increasing $r$, the net decay rate $\Gamma_n$ can be suppressed and eventually the dynamics of the system becomes independent of inhomogeneous broadening.
+To quantify the suppression in errors due to inhomogeneity, we define the term

+Note that $\xi_r$ becomes negligible in the limit $r\to \infty$ and will therefore serve as a good figure of merit in understanding cavity protection effect in inhomogeneous spin-ensembles.